lvgl/lv_port_xilinx_zedboard_vitis/README.md

 # Zedboard VGA template project
-Due to being very grateful for the existence of open source projects such as FreeRTOS, LVGL and TinyUSB, this is an implementation of asymetrical multi-processing (AMP) FreeRTOS +TCP +FAT with LVGL graphics library driving a custom 'VGA IP' implemented in the FPGA fabric for the Zedboard.
+Being very grateful for the existence of open source projects such as FreeRTOS, LVGL and TinyUSB, this is an implementation of asymetrical multi-processing (AMP) FreeRTOS +TCP +FAT with LVGL graphics library driving a custom 'VGA IP' implemented in the FPGA fabric for the Zedboard.
 I just wanted to give something back to the community and hopefully this will prove a useful template for the Zedboard/Xilinx Zynq 7000 platform.
 See: https://www.avnet.com/wps/portal/us/products/avnet-boards/avnet-board-families/zedboard/ and: https://www.xilinx.com/products/silicon-devices/soc/zynq-7000.html

 ## **Notes about implementation**